Balu Mahi

-Balu Mahi is a 2017 Pakistani romantic comedy directed by Haissam Hussain, produced by Sadia Jabbar and written by Saad Azhar.
+Balu Mahi is a 2017 Pakistani romantic comedy film directed by Haissam Hussain, produced by Sadia Jabbar and written by Saad Azhar.
 A-Plus Films handled distribution of the film in Pakistan, and Grand Showbiz Media handled it internationally.

 Plot

 The movie begins with Bilal "Balu" (Osman Khalid Butt) gatecrashing a wedding with the goal of preventing it.
-He mistakenly believes the bride is his ex-girlfriend, whom he still loves.
+He mistakenly believes the bride is his former girlfriend, whom he still loves.
 The plot thickens when he discovers the bride is Mahi (Ainy Jaffri), not his ex, and that she is being forced into an arranged marriage by her family.
-Mahi sees Balu's gatecrashing as an opportunity to escape, and runs off with Balu.
+Mahi sees Balu's gatecrashing as an opportunity to escape the arranged marriage.
+They are both on the run now.
+And try as Balu might, Mahi is not leaving him in peace.